Simon-Brandt/ShellArgparser/docs/tutorial/argparser_configuration.md

 ### 4.3.
 Argparser configuration

-The Argparser accepts over 50 options for configuring the argument parsing, checking their values and the consistency of the arguments definition, creating the various message types (see below), and setting the required companion files.
+The Argparser accepts over 50 options for configuring the argument parsing, checking their values and the consistency of the arguments definition, creating the various message types (see below), and accessing the required companion files.
 These options are available as [environment variables](../reference/environment_variables/introduction.md#84-environment-variables).
 By this, you can set them directly in your script, and even [`export`](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html#index-export "gnu.org &rightarrow; Bourne Shell Builtins &rightarrow; export") them to child processes.
 Thus, you can set these variables once and use them throughout your script suite.

 Still, it is likely that, after some time or for a specific project, you'll settle with a certain set of options that you'll want to reuse for all or many scripts.
 Then, setting the environment variables in any script becomes a tedious task, wasting space in each script.
 Additionally, should you want to change a value, you'd need to change it in any file.

+For this reason, the Argparser also supports configuration by a config file (see the example [`options.cfg`](../../resources/options.cfg)), given by the [`ARGPARSER_CONFIG_FILE`](../reference/environment_variables/environment_variables.md#8417-argparser_config_file) environment variable, or by command-line options.

+#### 4.3.1.
+Configuration file

-For this reason, the Argparser also supports configuration by a config file (see the [example](../../resources/options.cfg)), given by the [`ARGPARSER_CONFIG_FILE`](../reference/environment_variables/environment_variables.md#8417-argparser_config_file) environment variable.
-This file contains the options in a key&ndash;value syntax and can be shared by multiple scripts, which only need to point to the same configuration file.
+The Argparser configuration file contains the options in a key&ndash;value syntax and can be shared by multiple scripts, which only need to point to the same configuration file.
 The options have the same name as the environment variables, with a stripped leading `"ARGPARSER_"` and being written in lowercase, and with underscores replaced by hyphens. *I.e.*, the "screaming snake case" is replaced by the "kebab case".

 The keys and values must be separated by an equals sign (`=`), but can be surrounded by spaces, allowing for a table-like arrangement.
 Further, empty or commented lines (those starting with a hashmark, *i.e.*, `#`) are ignored, and thus can be used to explain certain values.
 In-line comments aren't supported to simplify the parsing of values containing a hashmark.
 It is possible to quote strings, but not necessary, which allows the one-by-one replacement of values from scripts to the configuration file and *vice versa*.